zademy/tools/instructions/opencode-skill-router.md

 -> codebase-design
 ```

-After design, use `grill-with-docs` if material decisions remain or `tdd` if implementation is concrete.
-Use `domain-modeling` only when domain terminology/model decisions are themselves the task.
+After design, use Phase 1 if material decisions remain.
+If the work is aligned,
+apply the size gate and route to `implement` directly or through `to-spec` and
+`to-tickets`.
+Use `tdd` directly only for one concrete behavior explicitly
+requested test-first.
+Use `domain-modeling` only when domain terminology/model
+decisions are themselves the task.

 ```text
 codebase-design